-Approximately [73 percent] of the proposed rural on-road portions of the American Discovery Trail follow low-traffic roads that are considered "good" for bicycling based on the On-Road Bicycle Compatibility Rating analysis performed during this project.
+Approximately 73 percent of the proposed rural on-road portions of the American Discovery Trail follow low-traffic roads that are considered "good" for bicycling based on the On-Road Bicycle Compatibility Rating analysis performed during this project.
 Plan for Completion

-Of the five routes discussed in this section (the three national trails and two US Bicycle Routes), the ADT is the most established at roughly [70 percent] complete.
-[Completing the ADT will entail constructing 162 miles of multi-use trail (13 miles of which are currently programmed) and designating 156 miles as on-road bikeways.
-The total cost for completing the American Discovery Trail in this form is estimated to be \$38.4 million (2014 dollars, not including right-ofway acquisition)], as shown on Table 5.6.
+Of the five routes discussed in this section (the three national trails and two US Bicycle Routes), the ADT is the most established at roughly 70 percent complete.
+Completing the ADT will entail constructing 162 miles of multi-use trail and designating 156 miles as on-road bikeways.
+The total cost for completing the American Discovery Trail in this form is estimated to be \$38.4 million (not including right-of-way acquisition), as shown on Table 5.6.

-However, if Iowa's segment of the ADT is to conform to the ultimate vision of a coast-to-coast separated trail, an additional [171] miles of multi-use trail will need to be constructed (in place of on-road bikeways), greatly increasing this cost.
+However, if Iowa's segment of the ADT is to conform to the ultimate vision of a coast-to-coast separated trail, an additional 171 miles of multi-use trail will need to be constructed (in place of on-road bikeways), greatly increasing this cost.